Everything You Need To Know About Marijuana Measurements

 Things start getting interesting (or is it confusing?) when you want to buy more than a gram or dime bag.
 The next of the many weed measurements is called “an eighth,” meaning one-eighth of an ounce.

-An eighth is approximately 3.5 grams, which is perfect when you want to buy more than a gram or two of weed.
+An 8th of weed is approximately 3.5 grams, which is perfect when you want to buy more than a gram or two of weed.
 The price for this amount of weed can vary from $20 to about $60 for the premium or top-shelf weed.

 In some places, you may hear people referring to an eighth as “half a quarter” or a “slice.”
 This is approximately the size of kiwi fruit.

-Many people prefer to buy “an eighth” because of convenience.
+Many people prefer to buy “an eighth” when they purchase cannabis because of convenience.
 This one is the perfect amount for either the occasional or regular user of all the weed weights.
 It’s just enough cannabis to enjoy without feeling any pressure that you will lack time to use it before it starts deteriorating.
-An eighth can last many people about a week.
+An 8th of weed bag can last many people about a week.

 What is a “Quarter” of Weed?